 We’re so happy you’re interested in joining Key of Q!

-Please continue reading to learn more about our chorus and the audition process.
+Auditions have already passed for the Fall 2018 season.
+Please continue reading to learn more about our chorus.

 Q: I’ve never heard of this chorus before.
 Who are you and what do you do?

 A: We are a small, friendly group of LGBTQ and allied singers who travel from all corners of the Hudson Valley to blend our voices and perform beautiful a cappella music together!
 Formed at the beginning of 2016, we focus on mostly-modern secular music in four-part harmony.
 Common themes within our music include equality, love and celebration of our unique identities.
-We perform at least one major concert per year as well as various small gigs such as at Pride and open mic nights.
-We rehearse Monday evenings in Kingston.
+We perform at least two major concerts per year as well as various small gigs such as at Pride and open mic nights.
+We rehearse Monday evenings in Kingston from September through June.

 Q: Do I need to be able to read music?